Anupriya-241122/ProfitabilityAnalysis_TheEverythingCompany/README.md

 Changed data type from general to currency in profit column.

-Data Modeling: Now, it is time to join the datasets together by performing joins with unique id in “Model” section.
+**Data Modeling:** Now, it is time to join the datasets together by performing joins with unique id in “Model” section.
 To add a new connection, moved the “Order ID” field from “Order Details” to the “Order ID” field in the “List of Orders” table.
 This will create a connection.
 Since the “List of Orders” table has unique orders in it and the “Order Details” table has multiple rows for each order, the connection should be “One to Many”.

-Visualizing the dataset:
+**Visualizing the dataset:**

-Z layout makes use of the Gestalt Principle of having better closure and continuation.
+**Z layout** makes use of the **Gestalt Principle** of having better closure and continuation.

-There are five visuals created in this Dashboard.
+There are six visuals charts created in this Dashboard.

 KPIs – Used Multi-row cards to visualize Profit, Quantity and No. Of Orders.